How to Plan the Best 3 Days in Valletta, Malta

 Valletta may be one of Europe’s smallest capital cities but that doesn’t mean it falls short on attractions.
-Spending 3 days in Valletta is more than enough to see the main points of interest as well as some hidden gems, and you may even have time to do a few day trips from Valletta too.
-Valletta is a very navigable city by foot but some areas can be quite hilly so make sure you bring appropriate footwear.
-You can also take advantage of the Valletta tourist train that will take you past the main attractions.
+Spending 3 days in Valletta is more than enough to see the main points of interest as well as some hidden gems.
+You may even have time to do a few day trips from Valletta too.

 Valletta’s history dates back to the mid-16th century when the Knights of Malta set out to construct a modern fortified city that was “built by gentlemen for gentlemen” with the aim of defending Christendom from the Ottomans.
 Valletta was constructed in a grid system to allow for proper air circulation and it was one of the only European cities to be built on a completely new site rather than evolve from preexisting settlements.

 Most of the top things to see in Valletta have historic significance so you’ll have to go further afield if you want to party in Malta or relax on one of the many beaches near Valletta.
-I would recommend spending more than 24 hours in Valletta if you can but if you’re only spending a weekend in Malta you’ll probably want to visit other places such as Gozo, Rabat, or Mdina too.
-Here’s how to spend a full 3 days in Valletta, including where to eat in Valletta and where to stay.
+I would recommend spending more than 24 hours in Valletta if you can.
+But if you’re only spending a weekend in Malta you’ll probably want to visit other places such as Gozo, Rabat, or Mdina too.

-Top Things To Do in Valletta
+Top things to do in Valletta

 Valletta is a UNESCO World Heritage Site and boasts 320 monuments within its walls making it one of the most densely concentrated historic areas globally.
 There are plenty of things to do in Valletta whether you’re visiting for some sightseeing or simply want a relaxing getaway.
+Spending 3 days in Valletta is the prefect amount of time to see everything that this beautiful Maltese city has to offer.

 Admire the views from the Upper Barrakka Gardens